Wizz Air: Foundation and early years

+Development since 2020

-By early 2020, the COVID-19 pandemic created a case of force majeure in European aviation, gradually forcing airline fleets to land, including the majority of Wizz Air aircraft.
-Although it was announced in March that no redundancies were planned, one-fifth of the staff was redeemed when it became clear that air travel across the continent was shutting down.
-In April 2020, based on passenger numbers, Wizz Air became Europe's largest low-cost airline with 78,000 passengers.
-By mid-June, they had reached 40 percent of their previous year's normal weekly revenue, while the proportion of no-shows fell from 80 percent in April to 30 percent.
-In July 2020, the airline announced that it will form a joint venture with the Abu Dhabi Developmental Holding Company.
+By early 2020, the COVID-19 pandemic forced Wizz Air to ground its fleet.
+One-fifth of the staff were dismissed when it became clear that air travel across the continent was shutting down.
+In April 2020, Wizz Air became Europe's largest low-cost airline with 78,000 passengers.
+By June, they had reached 40 percent of their previous year's normal weekly revenue, while the proportion of no-shows fell from 80 percent in April to 30 percent.
+In July 2020, the airline announced that it would form a joint venture with the Abu Dhabi Developmental Holding Company.
 In October 2020, Wizz took delivery of an A330-200F cargo aircraft (HA-LHU, formerly Qatar Cargo), operating it on behalf of the Hungarian Government as 'Hungary Air Cargo'.
-The same month, it announced that its first Scandinavian base would be opened at Oslo's Gardermoen Airport in November 2020; the two aircraft based there would also undertake domestic flights within Norway.
-However, ticket sales for domestic flights after 13 June 2021 were subsequently stopped.

-In 2020, Wizz Air carried a total of 16.6 million passengers, 42 per cent of the 40 million passengers of the previous year.
-At the same time, the airline also tried to view the pandemic as an opportunity, opening 260 new routes and 13 bases, one of them at London's second largest airport, Gatwick.

-In the spring of 2021, as the third wave of the coronavirus epidemic arrived, the airline's CEO pitched Wizz Air to investors as a "rare ray of investment hope".
-He said that he hoped that air transport would be restored by 2024–2025, and that he was confident that Wizz Air would be the only airline to continue its investments, made possible by the fact that it had the highest liquidity in the entire airline industry.

-Wizz Air has prioritised fleet development and airport construction in its investments, with the opening of Brașov Airport planned for November 2022.